w3f/polkadot-wiki/docs/general/polkadot-v1.md

 rigorous [availability and validity](../learn/learn-parachains-protocol.md) checks before being added to the finalized chain.
 As the relay chain provides the security guarantees, [collators](../learn/learn-collator.md), full nodes of these rollup chains, do not have any security responsibilities, and thus do not require a robust incentive system.
-This is how the entire network stays up to date with the many transactions.

 The [Cross-Consensus Messaging Format (XCM)](../learn/learn-xcm.md) allows rollup chains to send messages of any type to each other.
 The relay chain's shared security and validation logic